AlexandraB1806/HIBERNATE/README.md

 used as identity for this entity & entity class should contain fields with the same names as in the class DepartmentKey.
    - @Id

+                        Exercise 3 - Entities relations definition

+There are the following entities:
+- Company;
+- Department;
+- Employee: contains collection of Project objects (Project is not an entity).

+Bidirectional:
+- Company - Department (1:M)
+- Department - Company (M:1)
+- Department - Employee (1:M)
+- Employee - Department (M:1)

+Example4 & Example7 (for ElementCollection) from labguide are useful.